AshM10/digital-card/README.md

 ## Getting Started 🏁

 To get started, you'll need to clone the repository to your local machine.
-Once you have the code, you can use a package manager like npm or yarn to install the dependencies.
+Once you have the code, you can use npm to install the dependencies.
 Once the dependencies are installed, you can start the development server with the command `npm start` .

 ## Using the Card 🧐